-Holiday Readiness, Part Two: What you Should be Thinking About Three Months Out
+Holiday Readiness, Part Two — What you Should be Thinking About Three Months Out: Capacity Planning

 This is the second post in a blog series about Akamai solutions that can help you manage the surge of traffic (both good and bad) that will be hitting the retail industry during the holiday season.
-Read part one here.
+Read part one and part three.

 Welcome back to the Holiday Readiness blog series.
 We hope part one has kept you busy over the past month as you continue to improve your security posture.
 If you haven’t finished all of the security checklist items, don’t worry — there is still time before Black Friday and Cyber Monday.

 For this blog, we will be talking about managing flash crowds, disaster recovery (DR), and communication strategies.
 When we have these conversations with our customers, there are many directions they can go in, primarily because each customer’s infrastructure and strategy are different.
 Some customers may have a single data center serving all of their content, some might use two, and others may use at least three scattered all over the world.
 No matter the type of setup, there are four main questions that you should be asking yourself as you prepare for the rush of holiday traffic:

 Can my current infrastructure handle at least two to six times the amount of traffic (sustained) compared to a normal day?

 If the Product or Marketing team promotes a major deal/discount, will my websites and applications be ready to handle the burst of short-term traffic?

 Are my websites and applications set up for failover in the event there are issues?